analogwp/analogwp-templates/readme.txt

 All font pairs in our templates are Google web fonts, we love typography and are always in the look-out for great font combinations.

 = Can I use the templates for client projects as well? = Yes, you can.
 You can use the templates in any number of personal or client projects.
+However you cannot re-distribute the templates without our prior consent.
+You can view the full terms and template licensing here: https://analogwp.com/terms-of-use/.

 = How frequently do you add new designs? =
 We try to follow a consistent release cycle of two templates per week.